 Do not skip the extra canning rack–jars jostle around quite and can break in the canner if any on the top layer fall over.
 Trust me!

 Once your canner is full, place the lid on the canner and secure/lock it according to the instructions for your canner.
-Turn the fire on high.
+Turn the burner on high.

 Not allowing air to exhaust from the jars can cause uneven heating in the jars.

 If your city’s elevation is above 1000 feet above sea level, however, you will need to make the proper adjustments.
-My city’s elevation is 1489, so I need to can my beans at 11lbs pressure if using a dial gauge canner, and 15lbs pressure if using a canner with only a pressure regulator.
+For example. my city’s elevation is 1489, so I need to can my beans at 11lbs pressure if using a dial gauge canner, and 15lbs pressure if using a canner with only a pressure regulator.

 Do not remove the pressure regulator to attempt to depressurize the canner more quickly, which can result in broken jars and/or under-processed foods.